AliceEHZz/COMM-DOC-md-user-doc/docs/DQL.md

 ![Image title](./images/concat.png)

-By adding the AS "Full Name" after the calculation of the derived value, we'll see our alias instead of "No column name".
+✔️By adding the ```AS "Full Name"``` after the calculation of the derived value, we'll see our alias instead of "No column name".
 You should put double quotes around your alias, if your alias includes spaces.

 ### CALCULATION